Nancy E. Gwinn: Library leadership and awards

 Gwinn has held a number of leadership roles in library organizations, including serving as president of the District of Columbia Library Association from 1979 to 1980, chairing the Association of Research Libraries Committee on Preservation of Library Material, and serving as secretary of the Standing Committee on Preservation and Conservation of the International Federation of Library Associations (IFLA).
 She has also served as a member of the IFLA Governing Board from 2004 to 2009 and as chair of its Professional Committee from 2007 to 2009.

-Gwinn is the author of several books on library and historical subjects, including Preservation Microfilming: A Guide for Librarians and Archivists; the Society of American Archivists awarded her the 1988 Waldo Gifford Leland Award for that book.

 In 2012 Gwinn was awarded the Ainsworth Rand Spofford President's Award by the District of Columbia Library Association, in recognition of "outstanding contributions to the development or improvement of library and information services".

 The University of Wyoming awarded her an honorary doctorate degree in 2013.

 Since 2003 Gwinn and her husband, Library of Congress Historian John Y. Cole, have maintained endowments to support the internships of library and information science students at the Smithsonian Libraries and at the University of Michigan School of Information.
-They also fund an endowment for supporting the operations of the technical services of the University of Wyoming Libraries.
+They also fund an endowment for supporting the operations of the technical services of the University of Wyoming Libraries and the Library of Congress Center for the Book.

+Selected publications

+Gwinn was the author of several books on library and historical subjects, including Preservation Microfilming for which the Society of American Archivists awarded her the 1988 Waldo Gifford Leland Award.